 Scott has several years of experience in software and hardware engineering and has a desire to share his passion and knowledge of high-performance computing (HPC) with others.
 As lead for HPC research at the Missouri University of Science and Technology, Scott supported multidisciplinary research through computational simulation on HPC systems.
 At Atos, Scott custom designs hardware and software solutions for computational sciences, data sciences, and scientific simulation and modeling.
 He frequently partners with research scientists in various fields, assisting them with software design for simulations and demonstrations.Presenting:

 Research Director, Retail Analytics Council and Adjunct Professor, Northwestern University

 Steven Keith Platt is the Research Director at the Retail Analytics Council, Adjunct Professor at Northwestern University, and Director and Research Fellow at the Platt Retail Institute.

 Steven received his Bachelor of Science Degree in Finance and Marketing from the Boston University School of Management.
 He also has a Law Degree and an LL.M. in Taxation from Boston University, where he served as Articles Editor for the University's Journal of Tax Law.
-He has authored many studies about retail analytics and digital communication networks, and has published articles in various journals, and appeared on various news outlets.
+He has authored many studies about retail analytics and digital communication networks, published articles in various journals, and appeared on various news outlets.

-Strategic Customer Success Manager - Tableau
+Strategic Customer Success Manager, Tableau

 Sudharshan Seerapu is a Strategic Customer Success Manager at Tableau Software.
 He manages accounts that include some of Tableau’s largest customers.
 Before joining Tableau, he worked for Cisco as a Tableau Architect and was responsible for building the Tableau Centre of Excellence and helping business users see and understand their data.
 He has vast experience and expert skill in BI, Databases, Data Warehousing & ETL.